carlisia/bio-adapt/docs/emerge/emerge_algorithm.md

 ## Algorithmic Strategies

-Emerge extends the basic Kuramoto model with multiple strategies that agents can switch between:
+Emerge extends the basic Kuramoto model with multiple [strategies](../concepts/strategies.md) that agents can switch between according to the [protocol](protocol.md):

 ### PhaseNudge Strategy